Mixed-Use Zoning

 Cost to Local Government

 The Atlanta Regional Commission's Quality Growth Toolkit provides an estimate of the cost of implementing a mixed-use zoning district.
-Also, Table 3 on page nineteen estimates how much each step would cost using “High”, “Moderate”, and “Low” categories.
+Also, Table 3 on page 19 estimates how much each step would cost using “High”, “Moderate”, and “Low” categories.
 Generally, adding mixed-use zoning to your development code is a relatively inexpensive project, although it will take staff time to draft the ordinance.
-Certain elements of analysis in designing your mixed-use strategy (i.e. market analysis) could require a consultant and cost thousands of dollars, however, much of the work can be performed by professional planning staff.
+Certain elements of analysis in designing your mixed-use strategy (i.e. market analysis) could require a consultant and cost thousands of dollars.
+However, much of the work can be performed by professional planning staff.

 Return on Investment